-If you often need to use a table from HCatalog, a table and storage management layer for Hadoop, then you may want to centralize the connection information to a given HCatalog and the table schema details in the Metadata folder in the Repository tree view.
+If you often need to use a database table from HBase, then you may want to centralize the connection information to the HBase database and the table schema details in the Metadata folder in the Repository tree view.

-Launch the HortonWorks Hadoop distribution you need to use and ensure that you have the proper access permission to that distribution and its HCatalog.
+Launch the Hadoop distribution you need to use and ensure that you have the proper access permission to that distribution and its HBase.

 Create the connection to that Hadoop distribution from the Hadoop cluster node.
 For further information, see Centralizing a Hadoop connection.

-Expand Hadoop cluster node under Metadata node in the Repository tree view, right-click the Hadoop connection to be used and select Create HCatalog from the contextual menu.
+Expand the Hadoop cluster node under the Metadata node of the Repository tree, right-click the Hadoop connection to be used and select Create HBase from the contextual menu.

-Click Next when completed.
-The second step requires you to fill in the HCatalog connection data.
-Among the properties, Host name is automatically pre-filled with the value inherited from the Hadoop connection you selected in the previous steps.
-The Templeton Port and the Database are using the default values.
+Click Next to proceed to the next step, which requires you to fill in the HBase connection details.
+Among them, DB Type, Hadoop cluster, Distribution, HBase version and Server are automatically pre-filled with the properties inherited from the Hadoop connection you selected in the previous steps.

 In order to make the host name of the Hadoop server recognizable by the client and the host computers, you have to establish an IP address/hostname mapping entry for that host name in the related hosts files of the client and the host computers.
 For example, the host name of the Hadoop server is talend-all-hdp, and its IP address is 192.168.x.x, then the mapping entry reads 192.168.x.x talend-all-hdp.
 For the Windows system, you need to add the entry to the file C:\WINDOWS\system32\drivers\etc\hosts (assuming Windows is installed on drive C).
 For the Linux system, you need to add the entry to the file /etc/hosts.